 - Cement mortar

 - Liquid epoxy

 - Bituminous asphalt

-A clad pipe combines the strength and toughness of carbon steels with the corrosion resistance of stainless steel (example 316L or duplex) or nickel high-alloyed materials (example Inconel, Incoloy, etc).
+A clad pipe combines the strength and toughness of a carbon steel pipe with the corrosion resistance of a stainless or duplex pipe (or even higher grades, as nickel high-alloyed materials like Inconel, Incoloy, etc).